 Heartland is requiring face coverings for all individuals while indoors at Heartland Facilities.
 This and other health safety measures are listed in our Standard of Care and Courtesy.
 Students who are unable to wear a mask for health reasons should contact Student Access and Accomodations (SAAS) at email@example.com.

 What do if I am having trouble accessing my course in Canvas?

 Students can can reach out for 24/7 Canvas support by Chat or by calling the Student Canvas Support Hotline at: (309) 271-7195.

 What if I don't have online access?

 Some students may not have personal access to online instruction.
 In those cases, students should contact the Dean of Students, Kimberly Kelley for guidance and assistance to access instruction.

 Can I come to campus to talk to an advisor, counselor or tutor?

-Services such as testing, advising, registration, tutoring, and counseling will be operating either through remote services or by appointment.
+Services such as testing, advising, registration, tutoring, and counseling are offered on campus and through remote services.
+Some services are by appointment only.
 Students should call 309-268-8000 to connect with College services.
-Services will be held remotely whenever possible.
-Some limited services will be conducted in-person by appointment only.

 Is the Testing Center open?